You have turned-in this assignment. You can review the lesson and see your previous answers.

 Okay, great.

-So, we've reached the final part of the lesson where we can look at cabaret, the Wandervogel, and expressionist cinema.
+So, we've reached the final part of the lesson where we can look at cabaret, the Wandervogel and expressionist cinema.

 So, cultural tensions also played out in Berlin's vibrant cabarets and nightclubs, which became hubs of experimentation and defiance of tradition and authority.

 These venues created an atmosphere that encouraged open expressions of sexuality and gender that defied traditional norms.
-This image on the left is a still from a film about a cabaret singer.

-Drug use and prostitution were widespread in Berlin's nightlife.
+Drug use and prostitution were widespread in Berlin's nightlife, further fueling its controversial reputation.

-However, many conservatives condemned it as a corrupting foreign influence that undermined Germany's traditional music culture.
+The defining elements of the scene was the popular music of the time, American Jazz, however many conservatives condemned it as a corrupting foreign influence that undermined Germany's traditional music culture.

-So, the sentence is, cabaret performances openly mocked nationalist and religious values, featured provocative acts, and the infectious rhythms of music.
+So, the sentence is, "Cabaret performances openly mocked nationalist "and religious values, featured provocative acts "and the infectious rhythms of music.

-Pause the video, fill in the blank, and then come right back.
+" Pause the video, fill in the blank, and then come right back.

 Okay, welcome back, and let's see how that sentence should have read.

 Why did Berlin's nightlife cause controversy in Weimar, Germany?
-Select two correct answers.

 Pause the video, select your two correct answers, and then come right back.

-Okay, welcome back, and well done, if you knew the correct answers were B, it thrives in an atmosphere of indulgence with widespread drug use and prostitution, and D, the influence of American jazz was condemned as a corrupting foreign force undermining German music.
+Okay, welcome back, and well done if you knew the correct answers were, B, it thrived in an atmosphere of indulgence with widespread drug use and prostitution.

 For many conservatives and rural communities, the cities such as Berlin represented corruption, excess, and the soulless march of industrialization.